 Monaghan is truly an outdoor lovers paradise, you can hike the majestic Mourne Mountains, climb Slieve Donard or explore the Game of Thrones filming sites in the area including Tollymore Forest.

-Clontarf Castle – Dublin
+Clontarf Castle Hotel

 Dublin is a little short on castles within the city the two best castle in Dublin are just outside of the city.
 The original Clontarf Castle dates back to 1172 but the “newer” building is significantly younger.
 Located in the seaside village of Clontarf which is just north of Dublin’s city centre and a few miles from the Dublin Airport it is located in a quiet and peaceful setting.

 Clontarf Castle has seen a lot of history in its day from the Templar Knights to the Cromwellian conquest and of course the Rising.
 Irish chieftain Brian Boru gave the Vikings one of their rare defeats at the former port of Clontarf in 1014.

 Regarded as one of the greatest composers of the Baroque era, Handel was a regular guest at the castle during the Dublin premiere of his famous work Messiah.
 Captivated by Dorothy “Dolly” Vernon, the lady of Clontarf Castle’s charms, Handel would compose Forest Music in her honour.

-Given it’s proximity to Dublin there is a plethora of things to do in the area.
+Given its proximity to Dublin, there is a plethora of things to do in the area.
 Take a ride into Dublin and enjoy all the off the beaten path sites.
 Hang out in some pubs for trad music.
 Or simply wander around the lovely village of Clontarf.
 Just a short walk away from Clontarf Castle Hotel sits an elegant townhouse with a bright red door.
 This is the birthplace of Bram Stoker the author of Dracula.

-Dromoland Castle – County Clare
+Best Castles – County Clare

-Dromoland Castle is one of Ireland’s finest castle hotels and offers guests the experience of living like landed gentry, surrounded by luxury.
+Dromoland Castle is one of Ireland’s finest castle hotels and offers guests the experience of living like the landed gentry, surrounded by luxury.
 Dromoland Castle is the ancestral home of the O’Briens who can trace their history back to Brian Boru the ancient High King of Ireland.

 Another storybook castle hostel, Dromoland Castle as you see it today dates back to 1835.
-The estate is 400-acres and includes a luxurious spa, fine dining options, and plenty of recreational activities including golf, horseback riding, archery, and cycling.
-Plus, it’s close to two of Irelands most popular natural attractions; the Burren and the Cliffs of Moher, making it a great place to base yourself for a night or two.
+The estate is 400 acres and includes a luxurious spa, fine dining options, and plenty of recreational activities including golf, horseback riding, archery, and cycling.
+Plus, it’s close to two of Ireland’s most popular natural attractions; the Burren and the Cliffs of Moher, making it a great place to base yourself for a night or two.

 Activities on the Estate include golf, horseback riding, archery, falconry the tennis courts and there are special activities including 4×4 tours, Whiskey and Chocolate tastings, and some beautiful walks on the estate.
 Castle rooms stays are available from €293.00 per night depending on the season.